yannikmesserli/UC-2018/presentations/mobile-webapps-arcgis-js-api/presentation.md

 ### Service Workers
 #### Definition

-Service workers are Javascript scripts run by modern browsers to handle slow or intermittent network connectivity.
-They sit between your applications, the browser, and the network and take appropriate actions based on whether the network is available or the resource is cached.
+<div style="max-width: 900px; font-weight: lighter; margin: auto; padding: 30px; background: rgba(0,0,0,0.5)">Service workers are Javascript scripts run by modern browsers to handle slow or intermittent network connectivity.
+They sit between your applications, the browser, and the network and take appropriate actions based on whether the network is available or the resource is cached.</div>

 [Mozilla documentation](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API)